Cyprus Well: About the House

 The house is marked just near the front door by a large cast-iron lantern, and by a circular memorial plaque unveiled by Sir Andrew Motion on its formal re-opening in 2013 (see the above photo).
 It is a small property, the middle one of three in a short terrace, situated down a very steep minor road (Ridgegrove Hill) just outside the centre of Launceston.
 The road leads towards the River Tamar and the Cornwall-Devon county border, at Polson Bridge about a mile away.

-The terrace is quite old — Causley even suggests that it, and in particular his own house, is named for a nearby spring and its presumed Saxon owner, originally known as Sibard’s Well (see his poem of that title!).
+The terrace is quite old — Causley even suggests that it, and in particular his own house, is named for a nearby spring and its presumed Saxon owner, originally known as Sibard’s Well (see his poem with that title!).
 Causley therefore suggests that the site itself may date back over a thousand years.

 The house fronts directly onto the road and its single-side pavement (please note that parking nearby is therefore very awkward).
 On the ground floor, there is a combined entrance hall and small lounge area, plus a separate, similarly small room that Causley used as his writing space and library.
 At its rear, there is a kitchen and dining area with a small glassed-in extension (and nowadays, a combined toilet and shower room).
 Up the steep and narrow staircase are two bedrooms.
 Outside and to the side of the kitchen/dining area, there is a small patio area and then a small rear garden, arranged in two sections down a slope.